MicrosoftDocs/visualstudio-docs/docs/ide/how-to-substitute-parameters-in-a-template.md

 ## Example - namespace name

-To follow this example, you need an existing template.
+To follow this procedure, you need an existing template.
 If you don't have one, see [Create project templates](how-to-create-project-templates.md) to learn how to export a project or solution to a template, or [Create item templates](how-to-create-item-templates.md).

 1. Insert the parameter in one or more of the code files in the template.
 For example: